gardenlocal/dwc-v2/README.md

   - if not, show login/signup page
 - /signup: sign up page
   - if sucessfully signed up, redirect to home
+- /user: user info and logout button
+  - show when logged in
+  - click the button to switch between canvas('/') and user('/user')

 ## For client (old version.
 React)